Eldov/the-cocktail-app/docker/README.md

 docker run -it --name python-container1 cocktail-python
 ```

-This command will create the container *python-container1* based on the image *cocktail-python* and take you immediately to the python application inside the container.
+This command will create the container *python-container1* based on the image *cocktail-python* and take you immediately to the Python application inside the container.
 Just as in the venv version, you will receive the message *Enter your drink:*
-Insert the desired drink name and you will receive a json as the following:
+Insert the desired drink name and you will receive a JSON as follows:

 ```json
 {